gummor/gummor/README.md

 ###

-<h4 align="left">I'm a curious brazilian scientist<br>I can also speak 🇬🇧 English and 🇪🇸 Spanish<br>Currently, I'm living in Sao Paulo BRA in the biophysics departament as a PhD Candidate at UNIFESP<br>My biggest passions are neuroendocrinology and biochemistry</h4>
+<h4 align="left">Curious scientist<br>🇬🇧 English and 🇪🇸 Spanish<br>Currently, Living in Sao Paulo BRA at biophysics departament as a PhD Candidate by UNIFESP<br>Biggest passions --> Biotech and Neuroendocrinology</h4>

 ###